lakmalasela/currency_exchange/README.md

-# To-Do List - backend
+# Currency Exchange Application - backend

-This is an Express.js application for server side that provides API endpoints for To-Do List.
+This is an Express.js application for server side that provides API endpoints for Currency Exchange Application.
 It uses MongoDB for data storage

 ## Table of Contents